 Eminent lawyer and former Union Law Minister Ram Jethmalani passes away at 95

-New Delhi, Sep 08: Senior Advocate Ram Jethmalani passed away on Sunday morning.
-He was 95.
+Mahesh and other close acquaintances said Ram Jethmalani was not keeping well for a few months.
+Ram Jethmalani passed away a few days before his 96th birthday on September 14, his son said.

+Mahesh said his father's last rites will be performed in the evening at the Lodhi road crematorium here.

 Born on 14 September 1923, Ram Boolchand Jethmalani is an eminent lawyer and politician.
 He had served as India's Union Law Minister and as chairman of the Bar Council of India.

 He represented a sweep of cases from the high-profile to the controversial for which he has often faced severe criticism.
 He was the highest paid lawyer in the supreme court of india.